dylans/halfstackconf-next/README.md

 - Fix console warnings
 - Add end-to-end test for console warnings
 - Add .env file setup for Google Maps API key
+- Switch background patterns and icons to SVGs, so we can use currentColor